cribbie/equivalencetests/README.md

 install.packages('devtools')
 ```

-2) Load the `devtools` package and install from the github source code.
+2) Load the `devtools` package and install from the Github source code.

 ```r
 library('devtools')